 It is an exciting time for The Gurus, with a strong local following and a small catalogue of small, but strong songs behind them the only way they can go is up.

 Warrington quartet Man & The Echo – Gaz (vocals/guitar), Fush (Bass), Joe Bennett, (Drums) and Chris (Keys) – are one weird bunch of blokes but strangely made themselves look really cool.
-The crowd was treated to a story about how they played a wedding one time and had half normal people and the other half Tories.
-Clearly have some hate for Theresa May over here.
+The crowd was treated to a story about how they played a wedding one time where half the people were normal and the other half were fucking Tories.
+Clearly we have some hate for Theresa May over here.

 Being the first time I’ve seen Man and the Echo live, lead singer Gaz Roberts reminds me a little of Get Inuit’s lead singer Jamie Gloss.
 Both equally crazy, bonkers and love to make funny faces whilst playing their tunes.
 ‘Operation Margarine’ and ‘Distance Runner’ have sweet guitar riffs and upbeat keys like from a merry-go-round ride, which sound incredible live.